Sergey2018New/astro_starter_template/README.md

 In `src/components/` you can place Astro/React/Vue/Svelte/Preact components.

-The `src/icons/` directory contains the src icons
+The `src/icons/` directory contains the svg icons

 The `src/scripts/` directory contains the scripts

 The `src/styles/` directory contains the styles

+The `data/` directory is used to store data, such as json files

 Any static assets, like images, can be placed in the `public/` directory.